 |Salary (2014)||$28,170 per year (Median for all concierges)|

 Because a personal concierge needs a broad skill set, as opposed to technical knowledge related to one field, the education requirements are fairly relaxed.
 Often a personal concierge will have only a high school diploma.
 In order to succeed as personal concierges, individuals need to have patience, problem-solving abilities, people skills and organizational expertise.
 For those who wish to open their own services, a bachelor's degree in a business related field helps with the behind-the-scenes knowledge needed to operate a business.

 The duties of a personal concierge change depending on whether he or she works in the personal or corporate field.
 Specific training for these duties can be found in books, online or through professional organizations such as the International Concierge and Lifestyle Management Association.
 Securing a job at an existing business provides on-the-job training in many areas, such as travel arrangements and personal shopping.

-Aspiring personal concierges can search for positions online, either through job boards or the websites of personal concierge services, or they can start their own services.
-According to an Entrepreneur Magazine article, which excerpts a personal concierge start-up guide produced by the magazine, the start-up costs for a personal concierge business can range from $2,000-$4,000.
+Aspiring personal concierges can search for positions online, either through job boards or on personal concierge services websites, or they can start their own services.
+According to an Entrepreneur Magazine article, which excerpts a personal concierge start-up guide produced by the magazine, the initial costs for a personal concierge business can range from $2,000 to $4,000.
 The article suggests that, in order to make the most of this investment, personal concierges should concentrate on making strong contacts in the business world that could lead to being hired for services.